Just-A-Engineer/Ruby/README.md

 - This was an issue because, I didn't really remember how to connect an API, especially in gem form.
 But, I learned by using my previous projects that I just needed to require it and it would solve quite a *few* of my issues.
 - It was pretty fun to be able to use the PokeApi.get command, and use it to my advantage to grab most of the information throughout the code.
 - This has really opened my eyes to the world of API's and I am planning on working with API's more as the future goes on.
 Let me know what you think of my code!
+- A newer issue I just ran into, would be a bug where you type in a lower number, as in single digits.
+It would return the incorrect generation of Pokemon.
+I solved this by adjusting it to accept only integers using *.to_i* method.
+Now to exit, all you need to type is *1234*.